Tame rational functions: Decompositions of iterates and orbit intersections: The polynomial case

 \subsection{Polynomial orbits and iterates}

-Now we reprove the main result of the paper \cite{mz}, basing merely on the results of Sections \ref{koko}-\ref{ko}.\footnote{In distinction with \cite{mz}, we do not provide an explicit bound for $N$.
+We start by reproving the main result of the paper \cite{mz}, basing merely on the results of Sections \ref{koko}-\ref{ko}.\footnote{In distinction with \cite{mz}, we do not provide an explicit bound for $N$.
 However, for applications similar to Theorem \ref{z2} the actual form of this bound is not really important. }

 \bt \l{z1} Let $A$ be a polynomial of degree $n\geq 2$ not conjugate to $z^n$ or $\pm T_n.$ Then there exists an integer $N$, depending on $n$ only, such that any decomposition of $A^{\circ d}$ with $d\geq N$ is induced by a decomposition of $A^{\circ N}$. \et \pr It is enough to show that if a polynomial $A$ is not conjugate to $z^d$ or $\pm T_d$, then equality \eqref{p} for some polynomials $X$ and $Y$ with $\deg X$ big enough with respect to $\deg A$ implies that \be \l{eg} X=A\circ R\ee for some polynomial $R$.
 Indeed, in this case the equality $A^{\circ (s-1)}=R\circ Y$ holds by Theorem \ref{r1}, and applying this argument inductively, we obtain an analogue of Corollary \ref{c1}, which holds for any non-special polynomials $A$.
 The rest of the proof is similar to the proof of Theorem \ref{1}.